konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

     - name: namespace
       type: string
       description: |
-        The namespace from which to export resources.
+        The namespace in the specified cluster, via kubeconfig workspace and/or context parameter, from which to export resources.
       default: ""
   steps:
     - name: crane-export